Functorial aggregation: Structures in

-We have now have a good enough working knowledge of $\ccatsharp$ that we can begin both to locate familiar friends from category theory---profunctors, spans, etc.---and to discover novel universal structures, such as coclosures and local monoidal closed structures, within it.
+We have now have a good enough working knowledge of $\ccatsharp$ that we can begin both to locate familiar friends from category theory---functors, profunctors, etc.---and to explore universal constructions--adjoints, Kan extensions, etc.--within it.

-Recall that an adjunction in a double category is a pair of horizontal arrows in opposite directions with the usual unit and counit maps satisfying triangle-equations, all within the double category.